DarrahK/Neural-Network/README.md

 * [SolfPlus](https://sefiks.com/2017/08/11/softplus-as-a-neural-networks-activation-function/)

 ## Cost function
 Here is a list of all the cost functions that are already built-in and links to understand what each of them do.
-You are able to add an activation function in the `.cost_functions.py` file, just make sure you add [ADD STUFF].
+You are able to add an activation function in the `.cost_functions.py` file.

 * [Quadratic Loss Function](https://en.wikipedia.org/wiki/Loss_function#Quadratic_loss_function)